African vulture trade: Lesotho

 Much like its neighboring country South Africa, in Lesotho, vultures are believed to have supernatural powers and to personify insight and power.
 In a study done by Beilis and Esterhuizen, parts used for belief use ranged from vulture eyes and hearts to feathers and bones.
 It was observed that wings and feathers were least popular while parts such as brains and eyes were more desirable to consumers.
 The parts sold by healers seemed to only be Cape Griffon vulture parts.

 Only 11% of the 318 registered traditional healers in the capital of Lesotho sold vulture parts in 1998.
 Healers that were interviewed testified to the fact that they only used one vulture a year, which would translate to 35 vultures being killed in a year.
 But this does not bring into account unregistered healers or the high demand that exists during elections or significant events of that nature.
-Beilis and Esterhuizen found that if each healer used one more vulture, it would have the potential to disrupt the breeding process of vultures the country.
+Beilis and Esterhuizen found that if each healer used one more vulture, it would have the potential to disrupt the breeding process of vultures in the country.